ryan-mcclue/ryan-mcclue/src/perf.md

 To indicate say a break, we can do (lane_mask = lane_mask & (hit_value == 0));
 For incrementing, will have to introduce an incrementor value that will be zeroed out for the appropriate lane item that has finished.
 Have horizontal_add()?
-Next once everything remapped create a lane.h.
-Here, typedef the lane types to their single variants to ensure working before adding actual simd instructions
-Also do simd helper functions like horizontal_add(), mask_is_zeroed() in one dimension first Wrap the single lane helper functions and types in an if depending on the lane width set (IMPORTANT any functions that we are to SIMD, place here. if it comes that we want actual scalar, then rename with func_lane prefix)
+Here, typedef the lane types to their single variants to ensure working before adding actual simd instructions Also do simd helper functions like horizontal_add(), mask_is_zeroed() in one dimension first Wrap the single lane helper functions and types in an if depending on the lane width set

 for simd typically have to organically transition from AOS to SOA

-Debug in single lane, single threaded mode (easier and debugger works) However, can increase lane width as needed (threading not so much?)
+Debug in single lane, single threaded mode (easier and debugger works)

 For bitwise SIMD instructions, the compiler does not need to know how we are segmenting the register, e.g. 4x8, 8x8 etc. as the same result is obtained performing on the entire register at once.